MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/perform-initial-configurations-setup.md

 ## Step 1: Field Service settings

-Review Field Service Settings.
+Review Field Service settings.

-Next, navigate to the **Work Order / Booking** section and enter a work order prefix and work order starting number.
+Go to the **Work Order / Booking** section and enter a work order prefix and work order starting number.

 An example is **WO** and **100**.
 This is recommended, but not required.